Course Details

 intellectual appeal in that methods from several areas of mathematics

 come together to form an elegant theory.
-In this course we present a

-Student Requirements: Each student is required to take turn and jot down notes during the lectures and then transcribe them into LaTeX.
+Student Requirements: Each student is required to take a turn and jot down notes during the lectures and then transcribe them into LaTeX.
 The notes will then be posted in the course web page.
 In addition each student is required to prepare a 30-40 minute talk which can be either presentation of a research paper by others or it can be a project that he/she has conducted in the course.

 Reading: There is no official textbook.
 Relevant papers will be made